OzgeDi/Northwind-Data-Analysis-SQL/README.md

 These queries are written to practice SQL concepts such as:
 - SELECT statements
 - JOIN operations
-- GROUP BY and aggregate functions
+- Aggregate functions and GROUP BY
 - Filtering and sorting data

 ## 🧩 How to Use